I am often asked, “Scott, how did you get into all of this body transformation stuff?”

 By the time I graduated High School, I weighed over 300 pounds.

 Being the consummate geek that I was (am), I fantasized about having the body of a comic book superhero.

 But inside I was terribly ashamed of my body, hiding under baggy clothes and avoiding anything resembling athletic competition.

 I briefly pondered getting into bodybuilding, but one of my best friends at the time quipped "Mark my words, Scott: you will never be a bodybuilder."

 How well he knew me...

-Before I could even process what I'd seen he'd performed some of the most amazing feats of acrobatic balance and power this side of Beat Street, and certainly never close-up.
+Before I could even process what I'd seen he'd performed some of the most amazing feats of acrobatic balance and power this side of Beat Street.